krunch3r76/lc_autolfs/README.md

 (chroot) /sources/cmds/sysklogd-1.5.1/.cmds#
 ```

-## copy and paste instructions from lfs manual page for the desired package
+## copy and paste instructions from lfs manual page into text files
 lfs instructions may be categorized in order as patch commands, configuration/build commands, installation commands, and post-configuration commands.
 here in /sources/cmds/sysklod-1.5.1/.cmds we create text files for these categories to be run as shell commands in priority implied.